 1. Check Groupon or Amazon Local.

-I’ve found some tremendous deals on Groupon and Amazon Local, from movie and popcorn vouchers to wine tastings to heavily discounted meals at great restaurants.
+I’ve found some tremendous deals on Groupon, from movie and popcorn vouchers to wine tastings to heavily discounted meals at great restaurants.
 I’ve snagged museum tickets, ice skating deals, and jet skiing credits.
 There’s really no end to the options.

 The biggest boost of a date night is being together without distractions.
 We don’t need a big night out on the town.
 Sometimes coffee and/or dessert are all we need to have a fun food and time to talk.